-(2) Directors' DSUs granted in the 2022 calendar year are valued using the fair value at the grant date for each of the four allotments issued in 2022.
-Directors also receive adjustments for dividend equivalent rights earned on their total DSU holdings.
+(2) Directors' DSUs granted in the 2023 calendar year are valued using the fair value at the grant date for each of the four allotments issued in 2023.

+(3) Represents the value of dividend equivalent rights earned on each director's total DSU holdings in 2023.